PandaWood/ExceptionReporter.NET/README.md

 There are no images on the buttons, the window title is customised and an extra Tab (_Contact_) is visible

+You can also hide the email button and various other options - see the property `Config` on the main `ExceptionReporter` class.

 ![Customized Example](images/er-customized.png)

 The buttons for *More detail* and *Less Detail* allow the user to switch between these modes.